 This will keep you hydrated and help your body process alcohol more efficiently.

 Now, even when the night is over, there are easy steps you can take prevent a hangover.
 Simply start rehydrating to get fluids back in your body.

 But you can do even better than that by eating a little something and getting crucial nutrients back into your system.

 This will help you wake up feeling much better.

 Once again, having some protein and complex carbs is a great option … even though most of us are more likely to go for the pizza.

-From a hangover standpoint, and preventing one, it’s not a bad idea… from you reaching your goals standpoint… not so much.
+From a hangover standpoint, and preventing one, it’s not a bad idea … from a reaching your goals standpoint … not so much.